zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

 https://configure.ergodox-ez.com/ergodox-ez/layouts/nmR7W/latest/0

+(On the Oryx page, click on "Play Layout Tour" near the bottom left for a HTML linked tour.)

 ZenTron is intended to be _Cyrillic ready_ with a full __9__ yet to be assigned keys - if you speak Russian, please send your suggestions for a "Cyrillic LFO" ergonomic layer mapping to the ZenTron ergo layout, and the author shall whip up a custom XOrg Cyrillic keyboard layout for